xapqrt/phy-acc/README.md

 # field operator

-physics sims for the electrostatic/em challenge
+physics sims for the accelerate channel

 ## features